SainsburyWellcomeCentre/RCWG/_proposals/research/slack_channels.md

 - Coordinate with Emma to create the channels on the list below
 - Coordinate with Ana/Barry/John to create a tunnel from the Gatsby slack to the SWC slack on these channels
 - Announce these channels at the Town Hall 29.1.21 3pm
-- Week of 2.2.21: add all researchers, send an email and a slack message on general (including promoting existing channels)
+- Week of 2.2.21: add all researchers, send a slack message on general
-- Week of 9.2.21: organize questions to plant on each channel to serve as an example of how to use the forums
-- Week of 24.2.21: reassess, and engage particular experts if it's not happening organically

 ## Current list of channels to add
 **forum-analysis** Data analysis, statistics, and modeling questions